Kendall Jenner Has Reportedly ‘Fallen Hard’ For Ben Simmons, Doesn’t Believe Claims He’s Been Texting His Ex

 According to a July 7 report by Hollywood Life, Kendall Jenner and Ben Simmons have started to get a bit serious in their relationship, and the model is allegedly refusing to believe Tinashe’s claims that he’s been texting her, even when he’s with Jenner.

-Sources tell the outlet that Kendall Jenner has “fallen hard” for Ben Simmons, which was not apart of her plan when she began dating the basketball player.
+Sources tell the outlet that Kendall Jenner has “fallen hard” for Ben Simmons, which was not a part of her plan when she began dating the basketball player.
 The insider reveals that Jenner has been very focused on her modeling career up until now, but that her feelings for Simmons have taken her by surprise.

 “Kendall has fallen really hard for Ben, which she hadn’t planned on doing.
 Up until now she’s always been all about her career, and she’s kept relationships on a casual basis — but, it’s just different this time,” an insider dished.